 How to Make Borax Free Christmas Slime

 In a large bowl, combine 1 cup liquid school glue and one tablespoon of baking soda.
-Stir very well.
+Stir it together thoroughly.

 Add 2-4 tablespoons of glitter and stir again.

-Add 2-3 tablespoons of contact solution, and mix in the bowl until the mixture begins to solidify.
+Add 2-3 tablespoons of contact solution and stir until the mixture begins to solidify.
 At first, it will look like a stringy mess.
 Don’t worry.
 You haven’t done anything wrong.

 Borax free slime recipes do not automatically yield “safe” slime.
 As with any play recipe, this should be done under supervision.